hankehly/master-the-coding-interview-data-structures-Algorithms/section_13_sorting/README.md

 # [7, 1] are the next pair.
 7 < 1 is False, so swap their places
 [2, 5, 1, 7, 4]
 ```

-Once we reach the end, we go back to the start and start-over.